Happyr/NewRelic-Disk-Monitor-plugin/README.md

 2. Edit `config/newrelic_plugin.yml` and replace "YOUR_LICENSE_KEY_HERE" with your New Relic license key
 3. Running the plugin

-Plugin can  be started as a daemon using the following command:
+Plugin can be started as a daemon using the following command (as root):

 ```./newrelic_disk_agent.daemon start```